-UCLan now in the top 3.7% of all worldwide universities
+UCLan now estimated to be in the top 3.7% of all worldwide universities

 Graduating students from the University of Central Lancashire (UCLan) have an extra reason to celebrate today with news of a rise for UCLan within a prestigious world university league table.

-The Centre for World University Rankings 2016 (CWUR) has boosted UCLan’s global reputation by ranking it in the top 3.7% of all worldwide universities.
+According to the Centre for World University Rankings 2016 UCLan is estimated to be amongst the top 3.7% of all worldwide universities

 UCLan was highly rated in the ‘Quality of Faculty’ category, which measures the number of academics who have won major international awards, prizes, and medals and the ‘Quality of Education’ section, which is measured by the number of a University's alumni who have won major international awards, prizes, and medals relative to the University's size.